 Reassess your study habits.

 It could be something as simple as printing/writing out flashcards for concepts and definitions.
 It could be making sure you actually sit down and study instead of distracting yourself with your phone or the internet.
 Maybe you need to tell your friends that you need to focus on schoolwork instead of hanging out.
-You might not also be studying in a way that works with your specific learning style (see our article about the different learning styles here).
+You might not also be studying in a way that works with your specific learning style (check out our article about the different learning styles).

 Withdraw from a class.